istanbuljs/istanbuljs/packages/append-transform/readme.md

 Type: `string`
 Default: `".js"`

-The file extension this transform should be applied to.
+The extension for the types of files this transform is capable of handling.

 ## License